Back to Home Page or Contents Page or Religions and Sects or Index

 One way the Druids read omens was by killing a victim.
 "The inhabitants

-employ a very surprising and incredible custom when they want to know matters
+employ a very surprising and incredible custom when they want to know

-have been practicing this since time immemorial."
+blood.
+They have been practicing this since time immemorial."

 The composing of poems was the chief duty of the bard, who was also considered a priest in Druidism.
 In most, if not all, battles bards went along, not to fight but to record the battle that they later composed into verse to be sung and read to the people of their tribe or clan.
 Bards were free to move about in battle without being in danger because it was a strict rule of Druidic law that no bard should be killed.
 Bards, like other priests and priestesses, were considered gifted for their offices.
 Some were also seers.